 Are you planning market research?
 You should start your work with a research brief.
-Research brief describes the objective and outcomes of the research.
-The better brief you create the more accurate and better quality survey results you will get.
+The research brief describes the objective and outcomes of the research.
+The better brief you create, the more accurate and better quality survey results you will get.

 - Company description and background

-Start with a company description, market environment, competition, trends, ...
-If you have knowledge from previous researches or acquired in any other way you can share it here.
+Start with a company description, market environment, competition, trends, … If you have knowledge from previous research or acquired in any other way, you can share it here.
 This information will help the researcher better understand your needs. - Business objective

-Business objectives should be defined separately to research objectives, e.g. new product market launch.
-In most cases, it is different to research objective. - Research objective
+Business objectives should be defined separately to research objectives, eg. new product market launch.
+In most cases, it is different from the research objective. - Research objective

 Some clients have precise expectations regarding research methodology.
-If you have precise requirements in this area, write about it. - Target group
+If you have precise requirements in this area, write about them. - Target group

-If you know what is your target group (e.g. women, age 21 - 34, living in cities with a population above 50k), include this information in the brief.
-Your target group may be also your own customers or partners (if you have contact information like email, phone) - Timing
+If you know what your target group (eg. women, age 21 – 34, living in cities with a population above 50k) is, include this information in the brief.
+Your target group may also be your own customers or partners (if you have contact information like email, phone) - Timing

 When research should be conducted and when the final report should be delivered. - Budget